anarchy-ai/LLM-VM/README.md

 # 🤖 Anarchy LLM-VM 🤖

-This is [Anarchy's](https://anarchy.ai) effort for building 🏗️ generalized artificial intelligence 🤖 through the LLM-VM: a way to give your LLMs superpowers 🦸 and superspeed 🚄.
+*Simplifying finetuning LLMs for local development* This is [Anarchy's](https://anarchy.ai) effort for building 🏗️ open generalized artificial intelligence 🤖 through the LLM-VM: a way to give your LLMs superpowers 🦸 and superspeed 🚄.

 You can find instructions to try it live here: [anarchy.ai](https://anarchy.ai)